 Introductory Pharmacy Practice Experiences (IPPE)

-An opportunity to develop fundamental practice skills in the Pharm.D. program, the IPPE curriculum at St. John Fisher College provides a rigorous foundation in the biomedical, pharmaceutical, social, administrative, behavioral, and clinical sciences.
+An opportunity to develop fundamental practice skills in the Pharm.D. program, the IPPE curriculum at St. John Fisher University provides a rigorous foundation in the biomedical, pharmaceutical, social, administrative, behavioral, and clinical sciences.
 These rotations instruct habits of self-directed learning to prepare you for advanced in-person experiences.1

 The IPPE program takes place in the second and third years of the Pharm.D. pathway.
 It consists of four rotations (320 hours) broken up as follows: